openvinotoolkit/datumaro/docs/source/docs/datumaroapp-reference/multiple_dataset/compare.md

 The **Compare Categories** section displays label matching information for label remapping between the datasets.
 The **Matched Labels** list showcases labels that have been matched, while **Unmatched Labels** displays labels that have not been matched.

 ### Suggest label mapping
+Additionally, it provides suggestions for label remapping based on label names and similarity.
+Users can adjust the similarity using a slider.
 ![Suggest Label Mapping](../../../../images/gui/multiple/compare_suggest_label_mapping.png)

+If the suggested mappings are incorrect, they can be modified manually.
 ![Modify Label Mapping Table](../../../../images/gui/multiple/compare_modify_table.png)

+After making all necessary modifications, users can check the desired mappings, click the **_"Finalize"_** button, and the mapped labels will be displayed.
+This information is then passed to the **_"Transform"_** tab for use in remapping.
 ![Finalize Mapping](../../../../images/gui/multiple/compare_finalize_mapping.png)
-Additionally, it provides suggestions for label remapping based on label names and similarity.
-Users can adjust the similarity using a slider.
-If the suggested mappings are incorrect, they can be modified manually.
-After making all necessary modifications, users can check the desired mappings, click the 'finalize' button, and the mapped labels will be displayed.
-This information is then passed to the 'Transform' tab for use in remapping.

 For further advanced features in comparison, you can follow the instructions provided [here](../../command-reference/context_free/compare.md) to utilize the CLI.